mdernovoi/data-analysis-platform/doc/provision.md

 > **TIP**: You can get a public TLS certificate by registering a domain for approximately 1$ per month (e.g., with [Hetzner](https://www.hetzner.com/domainregistration)) and then [request a free LetsEncrypt certificate with the DNS challenge](https://ongkhaiwei.medium.com/generate-lets-encrypt-certificate-with-dns-challenge-and-namecheap-e5999a040708).

 1) Copy all secrets templates from `infrastructure/secrets_templates`  to the `infrastructure/secrets` directory, which Git ignores.

+**NOTE**: The `secrets` directory is ignored by git and thus does not change during version upgrades.
+Please keep all your custom configuration files in it.
+Files in the  `secrets_templates` directory can be changed during upgrades.

 2) Search for `{{TODO:REPLACE}}` in the `infrastructure` directory and fill in all missing values.